TipoftheHats/toth-overlay/readme.md

 # TotH-Overlay
 This is the live graphics package used for [Tip of the Hats 2014](https://www.youtube.com/playlist?list=PLJUPqfTTJdNnxdK5YlAo3y2jQj188jl0_).
+This software is considered obsolete, and has been replaced by [NodeCG](https://github.com/nodecg/nodecg).

 # Windows Installation
 1. Download and install Node.js 32-bit, 64-bit will not work